speedscale/docs/docs/setup/install/troubleshooting.md

 For a full list of permissions that Speedscale is using, you may use one of the following methods:

-* Review the latest version of the Helm chart
+- Review the latest version of the Helm chart
-* Run `speedctl deploy operator --dir output>` and inspect `rbac.yaml` to read the manifest
-* Run `kubectl get -n speedscale clusterrole/speedscale-operator -o yaml` to see the installed manifest.
+- Run `kubectl get -n speedscale clusterrole/speedscale-operator -o yaml` to see the installed manifest.

 ### Using Minikube <a href="#webhook-errors" id="webhook-errors"></a>